Samsul Huda Bachchu

-Samsul Huda Bachchu is a Jatiya Party (Ershad) politician and the former Member of Parliament of Narsingdi-1.
+Samsul Huda Bachchu was a Jatiya Party (Ershad) politician and member of parliament for Narsingdi-1.

 Career

 Bachchu fought in Bangladesh Liberation war.
 He was elected to parliament from Narsingdi-1 as a Jatiya Party candidate in 1986.
-He was the President of Narsingdi District unit of Jatiya Party.
+He was the president of the Narsingdi District unit of the Jatiya Party.

 Death

 Bachchu died on 10 February 2016 in Narsingdi town, Bangladesh.